 Lavender has historically been used to treat mental health issues, anxiety, depression, insomnia, headaches, nausea, toothaches, acne, eczema, sunburns, diaper rash, and other skin irritations.
 The jury’s still out in the scientific community about whether lavender can also treat hair loss, cancer, and dementia.

 Lavender’s strength lies in aromatherapy.
 A study in the Journal of Alternative and Complementary Medicine yielded positive results in easing severe menstrual cramps by topically applying lavender, sage, and rose in the form of an abdominal massage.
-But lavender is mostly commonly known for its aid in calming the nerves and promoting sleep.
+But lavender is most commonly known for its aid in calming the nerves and promoting sleep.
 It was common practice in older days to stuff your pillow with lavender flowers to help you fall asleep and get a restful night’s rest.
 Lavender tea is still used in modern times to treat irregular sleep patterns, restlessness, anxiety, and stomach irritation.

 Brewing your own lavender is easy!
 Simply boil 8 oz. of water, place 4 tsp. of fresh lavender buds into a tea ball or sachet, steep for 10 minutes, and then enjoy!